 No, your child probably doesn’t need to see a doctor about bruising.
 Bruises are mostly nothing to worry about.

-- your child seems to bruise more easily than other children
+- seems to bruise more easily than other children

-- your child also has bleeding from other parts of his body, like nosebleeds
+- also has bleeding from other parts of her body, like nosebleeds.

 Treatment for bruises and bruising